 Looking for trendy ways to jazz up your long hair?
 Curtain bangs will help you create an alluring hairstyle!
 Ask your stylist for the right-length face framing to draw attention to the winning aspects of your face shape like a beautiful chin line or cheekbones.

-Shaggy bob with curtain bangs screams 2022 and makes an excellent choice for both thick and fine hair.
+Bob with curtain bangs screams 2023 and makes an excellent choice for both thick and fine hair.
 Keep your hair color natural or choose among the color ideas for short hair to create a head-turning look.

 Center part hairstyles are all the rage now and curtain bangs complement them perfectly.
 While face-framing bangs suit all face shapes, it is ideal for concealing a high forehead and creating volume on top.

 The iconic styling of curtain bangs is to pull it to the sides and create a soft curl directed away from your face.
 However, curtain fringe is more versatile than that.
 These straight, cheekbone-length bangs are so chic and effortless that we can’t but admire their beauty.

 Fine hair is not the reason to say no to curtain bangs.
 Some hairdressers use this kind of fringe to make thin hair look thicker, as window bangs give volume and texture at the front.
 You don’t believe it is possible, do you?
 Then look at one of the images proving hairdressers’ mastership.

 How to change your hairstyle without cutting your long hair short?
 Cut long curtain bangs.
 Such a fringe changes the image dramatically with almost no commitment, as you can grab it into a ponytail or a messy bun if you want to.

 A straight middle parting and longer flipped ends make this fringe an iconic sample of curtain bangs styling.
 Note a stunning focus on the eyes it has managed to create!